larrybotha/learn-go-with-tests/01-hello-world/README.md

 ### Tests

+- tests are run using `go test`
+    - verbose output can be enabled with the `-v` flag
 - test files should use the same name as that of the module they are testing, but with a `_test` suffix before the extension.
 - tests import the `testing` package